arc53/DocsGPT/docs/pages/Developing/API-docs.md

 .then(console.log.bind(console))
 ```

+**Response:**
-In response, you will get a JSON document like this one:
+In response, you will get a JSON document like this one indicating whether the documentation exists or not.:
 ```json
 {
   "status": "exists"